kmille/deezer-downloader/README.md

 There is a settings file template called `settings.ini.example`.
 You can specify the download directory with  `download_dir`.
 Pressing the download button only downloads the song/album/playlist.
 If you set `use_mpd=True` in the `settings.ini` the backend will connect to mpd (localhost:6600) and update the music database.
 Pressing the play button will download the music.
 If `use_mpd=True`  is set the mpd database will be updated and the song/album/playlist will be added to the playlist.
 In `settings.ini` `music_dir` should be the music root location of mpd.
 The `download_dir` must be a subdirectory of `music_dir`.

 As Deezer sometimes requires a captcha to login the auto login features was removed.
 Instead you have to manually insert a valid Deezer cookie to the `settings.ini`.
-The relevant cookie is the `arl` cookie.
+The relevant cookie is the `arl` cookie. **Important: The ARL cookie must be of a non-premium account!**

 ```bash
 kmille@linbox:deezer-downloader poetry run deezer-downloader --help